gd-programming/gd.docs-v2/docs/reference/songs.md

 # Official Songs

-> <b>As of Geometry Dash 2.113, there are 38 songs which are used by the game within official levels.</b>
+> **As of Geometry Dash 2.113, there are 38 songs which are used by the game within official levels.**

 ## Table of Official Songs

-> <b>Note</b>: <i>In the tables below, ID refers to the level ID the level would be if uploaded to the servers and the Server ID refers to an ID within the Song Enum.</i>
+> **Note**: *In the tables below, ID refers to the level ID the level would be if uploaded to the servers and the Server ID refers to an ID within the Song Enum.*

 <!-- tabs:start -->